tolgaaaltas/flarum-ext-turkish/README.md

 - 🌊 Syndication extension (RSS & Atom feeds) by AmauryPi
 - 🛒 Bazaar by Extiverse
+- 📥 Contact Button by Fajuu
 - 🧯 HTML Errors by Flagrow
+- 🕵️‍♂️ Impersonate by Flagrow
 - 👅 Linguist by Flagrow
+- 📄 Terms by Flagrow
-- 🤑 Ads by FriendsOfFlarum
+- 🤑 Ads by FriendsOfFlarum (FoF yml based)
-- 📈 Analytics by FriendsOfFlarum
+- 📈 Analytics by FriendsOfFlarum (FoF yml based)
+- 🕹 Discord Login by FriendsOfFlarum
-- ⛔ Bans IPs by FriendsOfFlarum (Not released but translated)
+- ⛔ Bans IPs by FriendsOfFlarum (WIP but translated)
+- 👨‍💻 Byobu by FriendsOfFlarum
 - 📧 Disposable Emails by FriendsOfFlarum
 - 🏷 Follow Tags by FriendsOfFlarum
 - 📝 Custom Footer by FriendsOfFlarum